poptart-cat-030/linux_assignment3_part2/README.md

 ```

 >[!Note]
->At this point in the tutorial, you will not see an index.html file until you complete the steps in section 7: [[#Starting and enabling timers and services]]
+>At this point in the tutorial, you will not see an index.html file until you complete the steps from **7.
+Starting and enabling timers and services**

 The file structure of your `webgen` directory should look something like this: <br>
 ![webgen file structure](./README-images/webgen-file-structure.png)